Alaska Unguided Caribou Hunts

 In addition to caribou, hunters regularly see moose, grizzly bear, black bear, wolves, dall sheep, wolverine, and musk ox.
 The vast and open tundra, virtually untouched by man adds to this true wilderness adventure.
 The key to a successful unguided hunt is to be dropped in front of the bulk of the moving herd.

-Because this outfitter is constantly moving hunters in and out of the area throughout the season, we have enjoyed a very high success rate over the years.
+Because this outfitter is constantly moving hunters in and out of the area throughout the season, we have enjoyed good success rate over the years.

 *As a bonus on these unguided caribou hunts, you can add wolf hunting for no additional charge!
 The ptarmigan hunting can be incredible (bring a shotgun), and char and grayling fishing is also available.
 Get more information by filling out this form.

-Success rates (on TWO bulls) are pretty dang good!
+Success rates are pretty dang good!
 Weather has been uncooperative the last few years.
 When it is warm the caribou just stop migrating.
 Despite that, our hunters have had a Success Rate of +/- 80% on two bulls over the last 10 years.